-Sand Point Preserve Natural Trails: Open all year from 9 a.m. to 4 p.m., Sands Point Preserve features several Gold Coast mansions including Hempstead House and Falaise.
-In addition, the 200+-acre former estate has six marked trails that lead you through lush woods, fields, and to a beach on Long Island Sound.
+- Sand Point Preserve Natural Trails: Open all year from 9 a.m. to 4 p.m., Sands Point Preserve features several Gold Coast mansions including Hempstead House and Falaise.
+In addition, the 200-acre former estate has six marked trails that lead you through lush woods, fields, and to a beach on Long Island Sound.
 Along the way, take in memorable sights of lovely autumn leaves from the red maples, Norway maples, oak trees and more.
 127 Middleneck Road, Port Washington, New York.

-If you'd like to sit back and relax in your car as you pass a tableau of fall colors, then try a drive down Northern Boulevard, a.k.a.
-Route 25A.
+If you'd like to sit back and relax in your car as you pass a tableau of fall colors, then try a drive down Northern Boulevard, which is also known as Route 25A.
 You can pass by areas including Cold Spring Harbor, Huntington and other scenic places.

 To see how much of a color change there is on Long Island and other regions of New York State, you can visit their Fall Foliage Report online.